ofasgard/postex-tools/README.md

 - The postex package contains various functions that should be useful for general post-exploitation.
 - The other folders in this repository contain sample Go programs that use the postex package to do things like open reverse shells or exfiltrate data.

-TODO:

-- Add support for DNS tunneling.
-- Support for post-exploitation activities outside of shells and file exfiltration.

 ## Tool List

 Currently, this project includes the following functional tools, built using the postex package: